lrfinotti/cybr201_book/09-Improving_DL.md

 \frac{q^{1/2}}{q^{e/2}} = \frac{1}{q^{(e-1)/2}} .
 ```

-Therefore, a straight use of Shank's algorithm in our example above would use $q = 1{,}019$ times the number of multiplications of our new method.
+Therefore, a straight use of Shank's algorithm in our example above would use $q = 1{,}019$ *times the number of multiplications of our new method*.
 In practice, for larger primes $q$ and/or larger powers $e$, the gains are even higher!

 +++